 Pranayama is the practice of observing, lengthening and controlling the breath or life-force in the body and mind.
 The mind and the breath are intimately connected.
 You can observe irregular breathing the next time you are scared or feeling depressed.
-In yoga there many forms of pranayama but the easiest and most effective is alternate nostril breathing.
+In yoga, there many forms of pranayama but the easiest and most effective is alternate nostril breathing.

 Pranayama has been shown to lower heart rate variability, lower stress levels, lower blood pressure, reduce anxiety and stimulate brain growth (2005 Harvard study).
 It is an essential practice for best results after Hatha Yoga asana practices and before meditation.
 Students in our yoga teacher training program are taught various styles of pranayama and how and when to use them to maintain health and to improved focus and attention.

-When a mantra is repeated continuously it can replace other thoughts in the mind that are not as useful.
-In this way mantra practice heals the deeper subconscious mind and brings it to a one-pointed state where it becomes still or filled with uplifting “yogic” thoughts.
-This is why mantra yoga is a great practice before meditation and can be used any time to reset the mind.
+When a mantra is repeated continuously, it can replace other thoughts in the mind that are not as useful.
+In this way, mantra practice heals the deeper subconscious mind and brings it to a one-pointed state where it becomes still or filled with uplifting “yogic” thoughts.
+This is why mantra yoga is a great practice before meditation and can be used anytime to reset the mind.

 Ayurveda is the traditional natural medicine of India.
 It takes into account each person’s individual mind/body characteristics when giving advice on diet, exercise and lifestyle changes to help restore balance.
-Yoga teachers who learn about Ayurveda can be more effective by applying a holistic and individualized approach for each student.
+Yoga teachers who learn about Ayurveda can be more efficient by applying a holistic and individualized approach for each student.

 Ayurveda addresses all of the issues that may lead to disease in the body and mind including viral causes, aspects of diet, seasonal patterns, natural constitution (body types or Doshas) and lifestyle choices.
 For example, there is not just one type of yoga that is suitable for every student.
 Our teacher training course and workshops explain how to apply Ayurvedic wisdom in our lives and then how to help others reconnect to natural healing through the resources of this ancient healing science.